Home

 https://www.intel.com/

-Today, the company is known for its processors used in a personal computer setting.
-GPU technology is some of the best in the modern computing industry, and its products have changed personal computing in fundamental ways.
-The company has put some of its technology to use in the self-driving car industry in recent years.
+Today, the company is known for its processors used in personal computers.
+GPU technology is some of the best in the modern computing industry, and its products have fundamentally changed personal computing.
+In recent years, the company has used some of its technology in the self-driving car industry.

-The software and technology used, including drivers, make the brand known for its high quality.
-Intel’s processors are widespread, being used on many laptop brands.
-When many people buy computers today, the assumption is that they most likely use Intel processors.
+The software, technology, and drivers make the brand known for its high quality.
+Intel’s processors are widespread and are used on many laptop brands.
+When many people buy computers today, they assume they most likely use Intel processors.

 Intel